arai-a/ditm/README.md

 Unfortunately DITM cannot read local file, but you can run local web server and use the response.

-The simple way is to use Python's SimpleHTTPServer module.
+The simple way is to use Python 3's `http.server` module.

 ```
 $ cd {DIRECTORY_THAT_CONTAINS_THE_FILE}
-$ python -m SimpleHTTPServer 8000
+$ python3 -m http.server 8000
 ```

 And use `http://localhost:8000/{FILENAME}`.